ChatGPT vs Averi AI for Content Marketing: Tips, Tricks, and Traps to Avoid

 The reality: ChatGPT doesn't remember your brand voice from session to session.
 Every conversation starts fresh unless you manually provide context.

 What to do instead: Create a detailed brand voice document and paste relevant sections into every ChatGPT conversation.
-Or use a platform like Averi that maintains brand consistency automatically.
+Or use a platform like Averi that maintains brand consistency automatically through its Library feature.

 Trap #3: Ignoring SEO and Discoverability